charite-uwatwembi/Codewars_Katas/README.md

-I have been working on some javascript codewars katas for some time.😊
+I have been working on various javascript codewars katas for some time.😊